aav31/snatchbot/README.md

 TODO: Insert Screenshots/Visuals here (showing the recognition process and word suggestions)

 ## Rules of Snatch 📜
-There are many variations of "snatch" (sometimes known as [Anagrams](https://en.wikipedia.org/wiki/Anagrams_(game))), but the version we play at home is as follows.
+There are many variations of "snatch" (sometimes known as [Anagrams](https://en.wikipedia.org/wiki/Anagrams_(game))), but the version we play at home is as follows:
 1. **Tile Pool Setup**: All tiles are placed face down in a pool at the center of the table.
 Players take turns flipping over tiles.
 2. **Word Formation**: When a player spots a word of three or more letters, they can form it in two ways:
    - **Using face-up tiles** from the pool to create a valid word.